intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 ClientHello message ends in a non-empty extension.

 The original JSON specification {{?JSON=RFC4627}} demonstrates the effect of specification shortcomings.
-RFC 4627 failed to tightly specify some important details including Unicode handling, ordering and duplication of object members, and number encoding.
+RFC 4627 did not tightly specify some important details including Unicode handling, ordering and duplication of object members, and number encoding.
 Consequently, a range of interpretations were used by implementations.
 An updated specification {{?JSON-BIS=RFC7159}} did not correct